Vista Outdoor: Jimmy Styks

 Kyle Reeves and Jeremy Wilkens founded Jimmy Styks in 2009 in Huntington Beach, California.
 In July 2015, Vista Outdoor announced its intent to purchase Jimmy Styks for $40 million upfront with additional payments to the founders, who are staying with the company, triggered by meeting financial targets over the next three years.
 Jimmy Styks makes stand-up paddleboards and accessories.
 Vista Outdoor will integrate Jimmy Styks into its outdoor products division.
 This purchase price was a multiple of about 5.5 times the expected 2015 calendar year EBITDA.

 In January 2016, Vista Outdoor announced that it would use its relationships with retailers to expand the number of stores that offer Jimmy Styks products.

 Alliant Powder

 Vista Outdoor's Alliant Powder division makes smokeless gunpowder.

 Remington Ammunition

-Remington Ammunition was formed after Vista Outdoor acquired the Remington brand and ammunition facility in Lonoke, AR in the now defunct Remington Outdoor Company's bankruptcy auction.
-After shutting down due to Remington's bankruptcy, the Lonoke ammunition plant was retooled in early 2021, ramping up production and running 24/7.
-Notably, the firearm side of Remington Outdoor Company was not purchased by Vista Outdoor and was reorganized into RemArms.
-RemArms licenses the Remington brand from Remington Ammunition.
+Remington Ammunition was formed after Vista Outdoor acquired the Remington brand and ammunition facility in Lonoke, Arkansas, in the now defunct Remington Outdoor Company's bankruptcy auction.
+Notably, the firearm side of Remington Outdoor Company was not purchased by Vista Outdoor; much of it (excluding Marlin Firearms) was reorganized into RemArms, LLC.
+RemArms operates Remington Firearms, licensing use of the Remington brand name from Vista Outdoor.

+After shutting down due to Remington's bankruptcy, the Lonoke ammunition plant was retooled in early 2021, ramping up production and running around-the-clock.
+The company doubled the number of workers at Lonoke, employing over 900 people.